 Slightly simplified, bitcoin are stored on Bitcoin addresses.
 They can be spent with “private keys”: unique strings of numbers and letters associated with these address.
 Therefore, the owner of the private key is essentially the owner of the coins.
 Storing bitcoin really means storing the private keys.
 This can technically be done in any way you like: on a USB drive, a piece of paper or you could even try to remember it (but this is not recommended).

-Here are some of the more common solutions for storing your bitcoin:
+Here are some of the more common solutions for storing your bitcoin, including products available in our store:

 Many people use hardware wallets to store bitcoin.
 These are physical devices that encrypt the keys needed to spend bitcoin.
 Critically, these devices remain offline, so they cannot be hacked.